Minor in CMAS

 MAS 3348: Pre-Columbian Life & Religion in Mexico.
 This course provides students with an understanding of life and society in Mexico before the arrival of the Spaniards with a special focus on “Aztec” civilization.
 Students will examine various aspects of Aztec society including its social organization, government structure, language, religion/mythology, economy, agriculture, medicine, and educational system.

-MAS 3395: Other Selected Topics in Mexican American Studies (Students may take more than one course in MAS 3395 when the topics change)
+MAS 3395: Selected Topics in Mexican American Studies (Students may take more than one course in MAS 3395 when the topics change)

 ENGL 3361: Mexican American Literature.
 Prerequisite: ENGL 1304 or equivalent.
 This course focuses on the works of Mexican American writers in the English language, including fiction, poetry, drama, the essay, and autobiography.